SELinuxProject/selinux-notebook/src/apache_support.md

-Apache web servers are supported by SELinux using the Apache policy modules from the Reference Policy (*httpd* modules), however there is no specific Apache object manger.
+Apache web servers are supported by SELinux using the Apache policy modules from the Reference Policy (*httpd* modules), however there is no specific Apache object manager.
 There is though an SELinux-aware shared library and policy that will allow finer grained access control when using Apache with threads.
 The additional Apache module is called *mod_selinux.so* and has a supporting policy module called *mod_selinux.pp*.